Chymyst/chymyst-core/docs/chymyst03.md

 Blocking molecule injectors are of class `B`, non-blocking of class `M`.
 - Reactions are local values of class `Reaction`.
 Reactions are created using the function `run { case ... => ... }`.
 - Only one `case` clause can be used in each reaction.
-- Join definitions are values of class `JoinDefinition`.
+-  Reaction sites are values of class `JoinDefinition`.
 These values are not visible to the user: they are created in a closed scope by the `join` function.
-- Join definitions are immutable once written.
+- Reaction sites are immutable once written.
 - Molecule injectors are immutable after all reactions have been written where these molecules are used.
 - Reactions proceed by first deciding which molecules can be used as inputs to some reaction; these molecules are then atomically removed from the soup, and the reaction body is executed.
 Typically, the reaction body will inject new molecules into the soup.
 - We can inject new molecules into the soup at any time and from any code (not only inside a reaction body).
 - It is not possible to decide which reactions will proceed first, or which molecules will be consumed first, when the chemistry allows several possibilities.
 It is also not possible to know at what time reactions will start.
 Reactions and molecules do not have priorities and are not ordered in the soup.
 It is the responsibility of the programmer to define the chemical laws appropriately so that the behavior of the program is deterministic when determinism is required.
 (This is always possible!)

-- All reactions that share some _input_ molecule must be defined in the same join definition.
+- All reactions that share some _input_ molecule must be defined in the same reaction site.
-Reactions that share no input molecules can (and should) be defined in separate join definitions.
+Reactions that share no input molecules can (and should) be defined in separate reaction sites.

 ## Molecules and molecule injectors